Amarok24/Amarok24/README.md

 <!-- Any image aligned to the right.
 Beware the width -->
 <img width="180" align="right" alt="Github" src="https://raw.githubusercontent.com/Amarok24/Amarok24/master/resources/TUX_NERD2_600x600.svg" />

-I am a (mainly) self-taught webdeveloper and programmer, with 13 years of professional experience in HTML+CSS and over 5 years experience in JavaScript.
+Webdeveloper and programmer with 13 years of experience in HTML+CSS and over 5 years in JavaScript and 1 year in TypeScript.
 Currently I'm a fulltime employee working from home, I mostly work with HTML, XML, XSLT, JS and TS.

-In the year 2020 I started using TypeScript (and I always prefer it over JavaScript).

-In the year 2021 I started using Dart (which has quickly become my favorite language).
+I'm also a geek with interest in 𝑨𝑴𝑰𝑮𝑨 and M68k generally -- especially Amiga500, the greatest personal computer of all time :-)

 ### Main skills
 - HTML, XML